-Other departures from standard included the use of aluminium castings for the changewheel guard and the backgear covers, an improved lever-locked tailstock and a chromium-plate finish to the carriage handwheels.
-Some thought had obviously gone into the tailstock for, unlike the original that required the services of a loose, self-hiding spanner for the bed clamp, that on the Sheraton was not only more massive by used a proper eccentric cross shaft and lever.
+Other departures from standard included the use of rather fine, highly polished aluminium castings for the changewheel and backgear covers, an improved lever-locked tailstock and a chromium-plate finish to the carriage handwheels.
+Some thought had obviously gone into the tailstock for, unlike the original that required the services of a loose, self-hiding spanner for the bed clamp, that on the Sheraton was not only more massive but used a proper eccentric cross shaft and lever.
 As a further sophistication, the bed clamping plate was spring loaded so that, as the tension of the locking lever relaxed, it was automatically moved downwards instead of binding on its eye bolt.

-Both simple cast-iron legs and a more modern-looking braced sheet-metal stand (both with and without shelves) were available as was a full range of accessories including taper turning, a swivelling vertical milling slide, collets, plain and micrometer carriage stops, a screwcutting cross-slide stop, metric translation gears, a bed-mounted 6-station capstan unit, production cut-off slide, T-slotted bring table, a neat toolpost grinder (similar to the "Little Giant" offered for the Boxford) and fixed and travelling steadies--both with neat, screw-adjustable bronze fingers.
+Both simple cast-iron legs and a more modern-looking, braced sheet-metal stand (both with and without shelves) were available, as was a full range of accessories including taper turning, a swivelling vertical milling slide, draw-in and lever-operated collet sets, drive dogs plain and micrometer carriage stops, a screwcutting cross-slide stop, metric transposing gears, a bed-mounted 6-station capstan unit, a tailstock capstan unit on a No. 2 Morse taper shank, production cut-off slide, T-slotted boring table, neatly boxed turning, boring and knurling tools, thread-dial indicators, a neat toolpost grinder (similar to the "Little Giant" offered for the Boxford) and fixed and travelling steadies--both with neat, screw-adjustable bronze fingers.

-Final versions of Sheraton's 9-inch were given a roller bearing headstock with distinctive angular styling - though the rest remained much as the original South Bend had in the late 1930s.
+Final versions of the Sheraton's 9-inch belt-drive model were given a roller bearing headstock with a distinctive angular styling - though the rest remained much as the original South Bend had in the late 1930s.